top of page

 Joao de Freitas: Physical rehabilitation of neighborhoods.
 Experimental models for urban developments within degraded areas.

-Block 2.
-Landscape Analyses, Energy optimization and policy in urban development
+B. Landscape Analyses, Energy optimization and policy in urban development

 Daniel Otero: Urban metabolism, landscape infrastructure design and speculative cartography.